darlinghq/darling-dmg/README.md

 * Apple Disk Images containing an HFS+/HFSX file system.
 * HFS+/HFSX file systems (incl. file systems embedded within HFS).

-As you can see, the list is recursive.
-That means darling-dmg, can mount DMG files or unpacked DMG files or a single partition carved out of the latter.
+This means, darling-dmg can mount DMG files or unpacked DMG files or a single partition carved out of the latter.

 Read only access only.